Learn how to keep clones alive by avoiding these five cloning mistakes.

-Keep reading to learn more about cloning marijuana plants and the five biggest mistakes to avoid during the process.
+Keep reading to learn more about cloning marijuana plants and the five biggest mistakes to avoid when keeping clones alive.

-It may sound easy, but there are some mistakes cultivators often make when cloning plants.
+It may sound easy, but there are some mistakes cultivators often make when cannabis cloning.
 See below for the most common cloning mistakes and how to avoid them.

 Growers often like to keep their plants under a constant 24 hours of light.
 However, when rooting clones, this constant light is unnecessary.

 Instead, most growers opt for 18 hours of light and six hours of darkness.
-Anything extra adds additional cost to your electric bill and risks stressing the plants.
+Anything extra adds additional cost to your electric bill and risks stressing the plants out.

 A high-intensity light is not needed for clones.
 Opt for cool light that is placed far enough away from the cuttings to avoid heat stress.
 At this point in the cloning process, plants are delicate, and any additional stress may impact the viability of the cuttings.